JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-09-the-land-and-sea-park.md

 ![casey-wading](/images/casey-wading.jpg)

-*Luckily I wore my swimsuit*
+*Luckily I wore my swimsuit and flip flops*

 The trail led us up a small hill to Posiden's/Neptune's altar.
 Cruisers apparently bring offerings to the shrine every year in hopes of pleasing the god of the sea.
 Jules brought a small piece of dead coral we found earlier in the trip and my dad offered a fallen palm tree stalk.
 The pile of driftwood engulfs a large area at the peak.
 Messages of all kinds, ranging from boats and peoples names to pleas to the gods to not get struck by lightning again, are scrawled on pieces of driftwood.

 ![sea-god-offerings](/images/sea-god-offerings.jpg)

-*Someone even carried an anchor up there*
+*Someone even carried an anchor up here*

 The deep blue of the ocean stretched for miles along the east side of the island without a single boat in sight.
 Behind us, the island interior sprawled out with watery fingers stretching inward.
 The point gave us a great vantage over the whole mooring field and the islands beyond.